BG-HGNN: Toward Efficient Learning for Complex Heterogeneous Graphs: Introduction

-Existing HGNNs predominantly fall into two categories (see the related work section for a more detailed discussion): meta-path-based~\cite{10.1145/2339530.2339533,10.14778/3402707.3402736,shao2022heterogeneous,wang2021heterogeneous,10.1145/3366423.3380297} and subgraph-based approaches~\cite{zhang2018metagraph2vec,9089251,schlichtkrull2017modeling,8970828,hong2019attentionbased}.
-Meta-path HGNNs use predefined sequences of relations, known as meta-paths~\cite{10.1145/2339530.2339533, Sun2011PathSimMP}, to guide the aggregation of information from different types of entities in a heterogeneous graph.
-These models leverage the structured pathways to capture complex semantic relationships, enhancing their learning capabilities.
-However, their transferability across different datasets and domains is limited due to the reliance on domain-specific meta-paths, which require substantial manual design and domain knowledge.
-Conversely, subgraph-based HGNNs resemble GNNs but adapt different parameter spaces for modelling various relations~\cite{schlichtkrull2017modeling}.
-Similar to GNNs, they leverage a message-passing scheme~\cite{gilmer2017neural} to utilize local graph structures for generating representations for individual nodes.
-In subgraph-based HGNNs, the representation of a target node is computed through iterative aggregation and updating of information from its local neighbourhood, depending on the specific relation.
-This approach is recognized for its simplicity, efficacy, and ability to perform \emph{inductive inference} within both homogeneous and heterogeneous graphs.
-Our investigation primarily centers on subgraph-based HGNNs, herein referred to simply as HGNNs.
-A depiction of a heterogeneous graph alongside a standard HGNN model is presented in Fig.~\ref{fig:hg} for illustrative clarity.
+\paragraph{HGNNs Categories.} Existing HGNNs can be broadly categorized into two approaches: {\bf meta-path-based methods}~\citep{10.1145/2339530.2339533,10.14778/3402707.3402736, shao2022heterogeneous, wang2021heterogeneous, 10.1145/3366423.3380297} and {\bf message-passing methods}~\citep{zhang2018metagraph2vec, 9089251, schlichtkrull2017modeling, 8970828, hong2019attentionbased} (see the related work section for a more detailed discussion).
+Meta-path-based HGNNs rely on predefined sequences of relations, called meta-paths~\citep{10.1145/2339530.2339533, Sun2011PathSimMP}, to guide the aggregation of information from various entity types within a heterogeneous graph.
+However, their applicability across different datasets and domains is limited due to the reliance on domain-specific meta-paths, which require substantial manual design and domain knowledge.
+In contrast, message-passing HGNNs, similar to the canonical framework of homogeneous GNNs, leverage local graph structures to facilitate messaging and generate node representations~\citep{gilmer2017neural}. \emph{This makes message-passing HGNNs less dependent on manual design and provides a more principled, data-driven, and flexible approach for heterogeneous graphs.} For these reasons, we focus on message-passing HGNNs in this paper, referring to them as HGNNs henceforth.

-Despite their potential, we find that \emph{existing HGNNs become both inefficient and ineffective at learning from complex heterogeneous graphs as the number of relation types grows}.
-We pinpoint and attribute this shortcoming to the issues of \emph{parameter explosion} and \emph{relation collapse}, as illustrated in Fig.~\ref{fig:limitation}.
-Specifically, existing HGNNs rely on distinct aggregation functions (parameter spaces) to model varied relations, causing the parameter space for each HGNN layer to expand with the increase in relation types—a situation exacerbated by using multiple layers.
-Moreover, as different relations might exhibit distinct distribution modes, combining these varied relations can trigger information loss, diminishing the expressiveness of HGNN and its ability to capture complex interactions.
-Therefore, addressing parameter explosion and relation collapse is crucial for enhancing the practicality and effectiveness of HGNNs.
-This motivates the central query of this study: